Rowandish/iphone-sms-backup/README.md

     Output Options:
       -o FILE, --output FILE
                             Name of output file.
 Optional.
-Default (if not present): Output to STDOUT.
+Default (if table format is set) is smsTable.html Default (if not present): Output to STDOUT.
       -e EMAIL, --email EMAIL
                             Limit output to iMessage messages to/from this email address.
 Can be used multiple times.
 Optional.
 Default